WASdev/gitbook.voice.gateway.for.watson/deploydocker.md

 * Create a [Docker Hub](https://hub.docker.com/) account so that you can access the Docker images of the SIP Orchestrator and the Media Relay.

-* Sign up for IBM Bluemix and create the following Watson services:
+* Sign up for IBM Bluemix&reg; and create the following Watson services:
  * [Watson Speech to Text](https://console.ng.bluemix.net/catalog/services/speech-to-text)
  * [Watson Text to Speech (self-service only)](https://console.ng.bluemix.net/catalog/services/text-to-speech)
  * [Watson Conversation (self-service only)](https://console.ng.bluemix.net/catalog/services/conversation)